gcunhase/PaperNotes/notes/seqgan.md

 #### Code1: [seqgan-text-tensorflow](https://github.com/codekansas/seqgan-text-tensorflow), samples n=100
 * Batch 32, Epoch 147: *e to an  e and terent  ao   e the prosection tontrin the e the pee ae er the perira  the provect to*
 * Batch 1, Epoch 33, stopped then ran again until epoch 62: *the eerer to tee  tererted to testanced the eereicipation of the provide to the e pervice the prove*
 * Char-LSTM produces words and sentences that don't always make sense.
-Fine tuning?
+Is fine tuning the solution?

 #### Code2: [SeqGAN](https://github.com/LantaoYu/SeqGAN), published by authors
 * Based on code3 below

 #### Code3: [sequence_gan](https://github.com/ofirnachum/sequence_gan)
-* Run *simple_demo.py*:
+* Run *book_demo.py*
+  * Char-based Seq-GAN on data from Moby Dick.
+  * ValueError: empty range for randrange() (0,-9, -9)
+    - Solution: Try to read the book source from this address: *http://www.gutenberg.org/files/2701/2701-0.txt*.
+[Python Decoding Error](https://github.com/ofirnachum/sequence_gan/issues/10).